Incompatibilism: Libertarianism

-The Consequence Argument
+Consequence argument

 Peter van Inwagen proposed his consequence argument to argue that free will is not compatible with determinism.
 He assumes the truth of determinism to argue that a person could not have acted differently from how they actually did. from this, he rejects that determinism is true to preserve free will, but concludes that they are mutually exclusive.
 His argument is formally valid as follows: